douglasrlee/environment/README.md

 This will setup your computer's environment.

 ## Installation
-1. Clone to your computer: `git clone git@github.com:douglasrlee/environment.git`
+1. Clone to your computer: `git clone --recursive git@github.com:douglasrlee/environment.git`
 2. Run script for your OS (Currently only one): `./macintosh`

 ## Installed Applications: